gogorya/MyStatus/README.md

 ## To do

-- Add dark mode toggle button, fix Clerk theming
+- Upgrade Next.js version and check for breaking changes
 - Socket connection for live updates
 - Checking for improvements in code architecture and database design
 - Finding and improving edge cases, response formatting, and other minor bugs
-- Improve UI responsiveness on mobile devices
+- Improve UI & responsiveness on mobile devices
 - Figure out proper indexing for database fields

 ## Known Issues